- Open Access

 Additional file 1: Table S1: Setup displacement (mean ± standard deviation in mm) in three translational directions according to lower and higher 50% percentile of body-related factors (level B and C) during RT (10th fraction).
-Table S2.
 Setup displacement (mean ± standard deviation in mm) in three translational directions according to lower and higher 50% percentile of body-related factors (level B and C) during RT (20th fraction).
 (DOC 50 KB)

 About this article